 The more you push yourself in your extracurricular endeavours, the more you’ll develop these skills.
-If you’re passionate about coding, you might join the school coding club, where you’ll develop teamwork, problem solving and analytical thinking skills.
+If you’re passionate about coding, you might join the school coding club, where you’ll develop teamwork, problem-solving and analytical thinking skills.

 But you could take that passion even further and create your own coding club, where you’ll develop goal setting, time management, prioritisation, leadership and public speaking skills.
 Learn more about how you can turn an idea into a portfolio of leadership projects.

 Phew!
 That’s a lot of responsibility.
 Each and every step will teach you a new skill you can use for the rest of your life.

-Without much previous work experience, one of the only ways hiring managers can assess your ability and work ethic is through your extracurricular activities.
+Without previous work experience, one of the only ways hiring managers can assess your ability and work ethic is through your extracurricular activities.

 For example, if you were on a debating team, the manager would know that you work well with others, can argue a point professionally and have public speaking experience - all awesome skills to have in the workplace!

 It’s nearly impossible to get into any university in the US or UK without extracurricular activities.
-Universities in the UK want to see that you’ve gone above and beyond in your intended area of study and have made a difference and/or excelled your field.
+Universities in the US & UK want to see that you’ve gone above and beyond in your intended area of study and have made a difference and/or excelled in your field.